-A local skills improvement plan (LSIP) is a plan which is developed by an employer representative body (ERB) There are 19 secondary schools including 8 for a specified area; draws on the views of employers academies, 1 maintained school, 5 special schools operating within the specified area, and any other and 5 independent schools.
-13 schools have sixth evidence, to summarise the skills, capabilities or forms.
+There are 19 secondary schools including 8 academies, 1 maintained school, 5 special schools and 5 independent schools.
+13 schools have sixth forms.
 A new school, XP Gateshead opened in 2021.
-In expertise that are, or may in the future be, required in 2019 one school was closed and one school joined a the specified area; and identifies actions that relevant Multi Academy Trust (MAT). providers can take regarding any English-funded post-16 technical education or training that they provide so as to address the requirements mentioned.
+In 2019 one school was closed and one school joined a Multi Academy Trust (MAT).